 Hotel Review: The Langham Sydney, A Delicious Fusion of Australia’s Old World Elegance and New World Sophistication

-The one bedroom suite is ideal for an extended stay with 840 sqft of living space with opulent wood-paneled walls, a high domed ceiling and arched windows with lovely views of the harbor.
+The one bedroom suite is ideal for an extended stay with 840 sqft of living space with opulent wood-panelled walls, a high domed ceiling and arched windows with lovely views of the harbour.
 Many also have large outdoor terraces with comfortable furnishings ideal for reading a book or having breakfast en-suite.

 The dining experience at the Langham is what one would expect from one of the finest hotels in Australia.
 The Palm Court provides a fine-dining experience led by Executive Chef, Dave Whitting, who curates a menu of innovated haute Australian cuisine using local products supported by an extensive and eclectic wine list.

-The Palm Court is also the setting for cocktails at the long bar and the perfect place for a pre-dinner cocktails listing to live jazz piano music.
+The Palm Court is also the setting for cocktails at the long bar and the perfect place for a pre-dinner cocktail while listening to live jazz piano music.